Benthekin/Benthekin.github.io/README.md

 <p>https://benthekin.github.io/builder2.html -- This link takes you to a minecraft-like building game.</p>
 <p>https://benthekin.github.io/cad.html -- This link takes you to a basic CAD software.</p>
 <p>https://benthekin.github.io/dodge_the_spike-v.1.html -- this link takes you to a dodging game.</p>
+<p>https://benthekin.github.io/puzzle.html -- This link takes you to a puzzle game.</p>